TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                  - Formula can refer to the calculated result from any row with a 'tag' name (including it's own row)

-                 - For example '((investments / networth) * 100)' to obtain your investments as a percentage of networth ... assuming that you set the tags 'investments' and 'networth' on the appropriate row(s)
+                 - For example '((investments / networth) * 100)' to obtain investments as a percentage of net worth ... assuming that you set the tags 'investments' and 'networth' on the appropriate row(s)

                  - Formulas NEVER absorb / roll up into other UORs